 Everything you need to know about the Lourdes UCI Downhill MTB World Cup

-The Mercedes-Benz UCI Mountain Bike Downhill World Cup season opener is coming up this weekend in Lourdes.
+Jackson Goldstone and Finn Iles are set to drop into the Mercedes-Benz UCI Mountain Bike Downhill World Cup season opener this weekend in Lourdes.
 Here’s what to expect from the racing in France.

-After what seems to have been some long winter months we’re back to the business of mountain bike racing and another season of the Mercedes-Benz UCI Mountain Bike World Cup.
+After a long winter, we’re finally back to the business of mountain bike racing and another season of the Mercedes-Benz UCI Mountain Bike World Cup.
 The 2022 season kicks off with quite the biblical bang as the Roman Catholic pilgrimage town of Lourdes in the Midi-Pyrénées region of France hosts the opening round of an 11 round series.
-Although not a new location for the World Cup, the last race here was in 2017, Lourdes is a downhill-only round.
-The cross-country athletes have to wait a few weeks to get their season underway in Petrópolis in Brazil.
+Though not a new location, a World Cup downhill-only round hasn’t been hosted in Lourdes since 2017.
+This race will mark Jackson Goldstone’s heavily-anticipated UCI debut in a Red Bull helmet, following his 2021 Junior World Championship win.
+Goldstone will represent Canada downhill alongside Elite rider Finn Iles -- who has two wins in two races as a junior in Lourdes.

+For Emily Batty and other cross-country athletes, the wait continues until the XCO season debut in Petropolis, Brazil on April 8th.

 01